 The hundreds of established processes that the Calgary Drop-In Centre (the DI) runs on are geared to provide the highest quality of care possible.
 Separately, each stream is developed to deliver a specific service—be it shelter, identification, maintenance or administration—with workflow choices based on the situation.

-Recently, the DI took the first steps to revolutionise these processes, bringing all data into one operational service, Microsoft Dynamics 365.
-It allows staff turn to a trusted source, leading to better-informed decisions and an overall stronger organisation.
+Recently, the DI took the first steps to revolutionize these processes, bringing all data into one operational service, Microsoft Dynamics 365.
+It allows staff to turn to a trusted source, leading to better-informed decisions and an overall stronger organization.

 The truth is, there are no easy answers.
 The Calgary Drop-In Centre (the DI) understands this as well as anyone.
 Having recently undergone an agency transformation, their mission to end and prevent chronic homeless remains at the forefront of their goals.